 Damages include, but are not limited to payment for pain and suffering, scarring, disfigurement, loss of enjoyment of life, and economic loss.

 Generally, there is a three-year statute of limitations to file a lawsuit against the responsible parties, with limited exceptions.
-Which means, if you do not file a complaint in court against the proper parties, you will never be able to recover monies from them or their insurance company for your injuries.
+This means, if you do not file a complaint in court against the proper parties, you will never be able to recover monies from them or their insurance company for your injuries.

 However, if the dog is owned or kept by the Commonwealth or a city and town, there are strict time-sensitive notice requirements that that must be made long before the three-year statute of limitations.
-There are also many different notice and time requirements that may apply depending on the type of claim or the responsible party.

 We serve the following localities: Norfolk County including Canton, Braintree, Norwood, Quincy, Randolph, Stoughton & Weymouth; Bristol County including Easton, Norton & Attleboro; Plymouth County including Abington, Bridgewater and Brockton.
 We also serve clients in Barnstable, Middlesex, Suffolk, Essex, and Worcester counties.